 The only positive this year is that I invested another $175,000 in the market in February to take advantage of the sell-off.
 But I invested $0 in March because I was too scared of what the future might hold.

-Here’s hoping my real estate crowdfunded investments do indeed return 10% – 15% a year for five years.
+Here's hoping my real estate crowdfunded investments do indeed return 10% – 12% a year for five years.
+But with COVID-19 upending commercial real estate like office and hotels, things are going to probably be dicey for a while.

 Don't Overestimate Your Risk Tolerance